Mailman (City Letter Carrier)

 It seems I’m now a personal advice column.
 It doesn’t bother me but if you knew me, I’m probably the last person to ask about relationship advice.
 I’m not sure what advice to give that you don’t already know.
 I believe you have his text number or other way of messaging him.
 If you read this question I can’t tell who is older.
 That shouldn’t matter.
 Basically if you like him and he says he likes you and you’re not too worried about his girlfriend, (not that you need be) then it’s worth pursuing him for a date perhaps.
 It’s possible though that the relationship could get complicated if he stays with his girlfriend but has a relationship with you at the same time.
 I think as long as you acknowledge the pitfalls of this and could deal with potential conflict or disappointment (not that I wish that upon you), then go for it.

-Asked by William over 8 years ago
+Asked by Rosie over 9 years ago